First Battle of Zurich: Outbreak of war in 1799

 The Austrians had arrayed their own army in a line from the Tyrol to the Danube.
 A force of 46,000 under command of Count Heinrich von Bellegarde formed the defence of the Tyrol.
 Another small Austrian force of 26,000 commanded by Friedrich Freiherr von Hotze guarded the Vorarlberg.
-The main Austrian Army—close to 80,000 troops under the command of Archduke Charles—had wintered in the Bavarian, Austrian, and Salzburg territories on the eastern side of the Lech river.
+The main Austrian Army—close to 80,000 troops under the command of Archduke Charles—had wintered in the Bavarian, Austrian, and Salzburg territories on the eastern side of the river Lech.
 At the battles of Ostrach (21 March) and Stockach (25 March), the main Austrian force pushed the Army of the Danube back into the Black Forest.
-Charles made plans to cross the upper Rhine at the Swiss town of Schaffhausen.
+Charles made plans to cross the High Rhine at the Swiss town of Schaffhausen.
 Friedrich Freiherr von Hotze brought a portion (approximately 8,000) of his force west, leaving the rest to defend the Vorarlberg.
-At the same time, Friedrich Joseph, Count of Nauendorf, brought the left wing of the main Austrian force across the Rhine by Eglisau.
+At the same time, Friedrich Joseph, Count of Nauendorf, brought the left wing of the main Austrian force across the High Rhine by Eglisau.
 They planned to unite with the main Austrian army, controlling the northern access points of Zürich and forcing an engagement with Masséna.

 By mid-May, French morale was low.
 They had suffered terrible losses at Ostrach and Stockach, although these had been made up by reinforcements.
 Two senior officers of the Army of the Danube, Charles Mathieu Isidore Decaen and Jean-Joseph Ange d'Hautpoul, were facing courts-martial on charges of misconduct, proffered by their senior officer, Jourdan.
 Jean-Baptiste Bernadotte and Laurent de Gouvion Saint-Cyr were sick, or claimed they were, and had left the army's encampments to recover their health.
 Masséna's force had been repelled by Hotze's army at Feldkirch, and forced to fall back, and Lecourbe's failure to push through against Bellegarde's Austrian force in the Tyrol, meant Masséna had to pull his southern wing back as well as his center and northern wing, to maintain communication with the retreating armies on his flanks.
 At this point, also, the Swiss revolted again, this time against the French, and Zürich became the last defensible position Masséna could take.